ethereum/go-ethereum/docs/_dapp/native-accounts.md

 txHash := common.HexToHash("0x0123456789abcdef0123456789abcdef0123456789abcdef0123456789abcdef")
 ```

-With the boilerplate out of the way, we can now sign transaction using the authorization
+With the boilerplate out of the way, the transaction can be signed using the authorization
 mechanisms described above:

 ```go